Associate Dean, Division of Advanced Nursing Practice, and Associate Professor

 As an advanced practice nurse in Medical Genetics at Rutgers Health, Robert Johnson Medical School, Dr. Anderson’s primary clinical and scholarly interests surround newborn screening, inborn errors of metabolism, and pediatric genetics.
 She has presented at dozens of state and national forums and authored numerous peer-reviewed publications that highlight her expertise and passion for the fields of neonatology, pediatrics, and metabolic and pediatric genetics.

-In addition to a doctor of nursing practice degree earned at La Salle University, Dr. Anderson holds a master’s degree in perinatal nursing (neonatal nurse practitioner track) from the University of Pennsylvania, and bachelor’s degree in nursing from LaSalle University.
-She is board certified as a neonatal nurse practitioner, advanced practice nurse in genetics, and nurse educator.
-She attended the National Institute of Nursing Research (NINR), National Institutes of Health, Division of Intramural Research, Summer Genetics Institute and participated in transformational and higher education leadership training through the American Association of Colleges of Nursing and HERS Institute.
+In addition to earning her Bachelor of Science and Doctor of Nursing Practice degrees from La Salle University in Philadelphia, Dr. Anderson holds a master’s degree in perinatal nursing (neonatal nurse practitioner track) from the University of Pennsylvania.
+She is board certified as a neonatal nurse practitioner and advanced practice nurse in genetics and is also a certified nurse educator.
+She attended the National Institute of Nursing Research (NINR), National Institutes of Health, Division of Intramural Research, Summer Genetics Institute and has participated in transformational and higher education leadership training through the American Association of Colleges of Nursing and HERS Institute.

 Learn More